 That's because the vitreous — the gel-like fluid in the middle of the eye — can thicken or shrivel as we age, and when this occurs, teeny gel clusters may form, leading to floaters, according to the AAO.

-Similarly, seeing sporadic flashes of light is also a symptom of aging eyes.
+Similarly, seeing sporadic flashes of light is also more common with aging eyes.
 Once again, the vitreous is involved: These flashes happen when the jelly-like substance scrapes or tugs on the retina, per the AAO.
+If flashes of light suddenly appear, talk to your eye doctor immediately, as this could be a sign of a torn retina, according to the University of Michigan Health.

-While floaters and flashers aren't usually a cause for concern, you should always discuss them with your ophthalmologist to rule out more serious eye problems.
+While floaters and flashers aren't always a cause for concern, you should still discuss them with your ophthalmologist to rule out more serious eye problems.

 8. Risk for Eye Disease